Learn about the best Types of Ginger Plants and their uses. You can grow them for ornamental and culinary purposes easily!

 Botanical Name: Zingiber Officinale

-Common ginger is a world-famous spice or herb, known for its aromatic and pungent rhizomes.
-It has significant medicinal and culinary uses and needs no introduction.
+Common ginger is a world-famous herb, popular for its aromatic and pungent rhizomes.
+It has significant medicinal and culinary uses and needs.

 - Ginger thrives best in filtered sunlight.